newrelic-experimental/newrelic-snowflake-integration/README.md

 1. [Install the New Relic infrastructure agent](https://docs.newrelic.com/docs/infrastructure/install-infrastructure-agent) for your platform
 2. Download the relevant binary for your platform from `releases` and place it somewhere on the host running New Relic infra agent
+3. Clone the repository to your machine `git clone https://github.com/newrelic/newrelic-snowflake-integration.git`
+4. Copy the `queries` directory and put it in the same folder as the executable binary
-3. Set the environment variables as documented in the [Required Environment Variables](#required-environment-variables) section.
+5. Set the environment variables as documented in the [Required Environment Variables](#required-environment-variables) section.
-4. If running the New Relic infrastructure agent as a systemd service, follow these [additional steps](#when-the-agent-is-running-as-a-systemd-service)
+6. If running the New Relic infrastructure agent as a systemd service, follow these [additional steps](#when-the-agent-is-running-as-a-systemd-service)
-5. Copy `flex-snowflake.yml` to the agent's `integrations.d` folder.
+7. Copy `flex-snowflake.yml` to the agent's `integrations.d` folder.
 For linux it is found at `/etc/newrelic-infra/integrations.d/` and for Windows it is found at `C:\Program Files\New Relic\newrelic-infra\integrations.d\`.

 ### Required Environment Variables